alexfernandez/alexfernandez.github.io/permanent/cv.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
 format: 2016-08 is August 2016.

+### 2020-02 to present: Marketgoo

+I am currently leading an awesome team at [Marketgoo](https://www.marketgoo.com/), a thriving startup company doing SEO analysis.
+We have an awesome high-performing platform, and an even more awesome team.

 ### 2019-04 to 2019-12: Influencity

-My latest position was CTO of [Influencity](https://www.influencity.com/), a thriving company in the field of influencer marketing.
+I was CTO of [Influencity](https://www.influencity.com/), a company in the field of influencer marketing.
 I led a team of talented developers and helped them build the best platform for influencer marketing, using Node.js and React.

+While there I helped improve the architecture, hired two new engineers (for a total of 6 people) and led the team during a complete revamping of critical modules.

 ### 2017-10 to 2019-03: Devo (Formerly Logtrust)